microsoft/pxt-arcade/docs/courses/csintro3/functions/intro-problems.md

-# Problem Set: Intro to JavaScript Functions
+# Problem Set: Intro to Functions

 This section contains a number of selected problems for the Intro to JavaScript Functions section.